alkhizanah/compute/README.md

 # Compute

-A calculator that defines calculations to be transformations of a mathematical abstract tree
+An attempt to make a computer algebra system